gokhanaltun/easy-btrfs/README.md

 ```

-## 📦 What's New in v1.1.1
+## 📦 What's New in v1.1.2
 ### 🛠 Improvements
-- ✅ Added root permission check to ensure proper execution.
-- 🧹 Minor code improvements and cleanup for better stability.
+* ✍️ Added missing descriptions to command help texts.